 Bike tour Hoorn

-Especially for foreign guests I have developed a great bike tour.
-This bike tour takes us through Hoorn and a few beautiful villages in the immediate vicinity.
+Especially for foreign guests I developed some great bike tours.
+The bike tours takes us through Hoorn and a few beautiful villages in the immediate vicinity.
 We pass a classic Dutch windmill, a historic Dutch dike and in spring we pass extensive tulip fields. ....more info

 The largest monument from the Dutch Golden Age is located between Hoorn and Amsterdam.
 This fascinating polder landscape (Unesco World Heritage) with its many dikes, windmills and historic villages got its current appearance in the 17th century ....more info